Notices

 My hit should be around the 11-20 percentile.
 The thing that really pisses me off about this is that I had a CPA deal I was using on a few sites with Full Tilt that had roughly 150 depositing players over the past few months that haven't qualified yet.
 I'm not sure how many of them are U.S. players but based on the traffic where I was using these trackers I'm sure most of them are and with U.S. players being blocked I'll obviously never see a dime for any of them.

-topboss is offline Private Member
+Topboss is offline Private Member

 Join Date